lucifurtun/rtpp-server/README.md

-# RTPP Server
+# RTPP

-A simple server implementation of RTPP ("Real Time Positioning Protocol").
-RTPP is going to be an IoT protocol that aims real time communication.
+A simple server and client implementation of RTPP ("Real Time Positioning Protocol").
+RTPP is going to be an IoT protocol that aims real time communication with a low overhead.

 IMPORTANT: This is work in progress